haze-lang/Design/README.md

 - proposed in research but are not part of the mainstream languages, or
 - used in niche *academic languages* (such as Lisp and family)

-The goal is to combine these features with the latest advancements in programming languages in an imperative paradigm to enable everyday developers to understand them and use them without needing the theoretical background in Programming Language Theory.
+The goal is to combine these features with the latest advancements in programming languages and make them available in an imperative paradigm to enable everyday developers to understand them and use them without needing the theoretical background in Programming Language Theory.

 ## Research
 Collection of features and literature for the design.
 For details, see [Research](/Research/README.md).